LogtalkDotOrg/logtalk3/scripts/docker/portable/README.md

 - XSB
 - YAP

-Also includes Jupyter, JupyterLab, and the Logtalk kernel.
+Includes Jupyter, JupyterLab, and the Logtalk kernel.

+The `nano` text editor is also included for small editing tasks.
+For actual development, use the VSCode recommended setup as described below.

 Build arguments and their defaults